What is Academy soccer?

 When does the Academy Program train?

 Training will take place on Tuesdays and Thursdays from mid August until early November.
-The spring season begins in early February and concludes early May.
+The spring season begins in mid February and concludes early May.
 All training will take place at the John B. Lewis Soccer Complex.
 Training sessions last 75-90 minutes.

 When do Academy players play matches?

 Academy matches are played on Friday evenings, Saturdays, and Sundays.
 Most games will be played on Saturday mornings and Sunday afternoons.
-Our Academy Staff are drawn from ABYSA’s most talented coaches who also have responsibilities in other ABYSA programs.
+Our Academy Staff are drawn from HFC’s most talented coaches who also have responsibilities in other ABYSA/HFC programs.
 Utilizing these coaches requires that we have flexibility in game day scheduling.